anima-wg/brski-cloud/anima-brski-cloud.md

 The Pledge MUST restart its bootstrapping process by sending a new voucher request message (with a fresh nonce) using the location provided in the HTTP redirect.

-The Pledge SHOULD attempt to validate the identity of the Cloud VAR Registrar specified in the 307 response using its Implicit Trust Anchor Database.
+The Pledge MUST attempt to validate the identity of the Cloud VAR Registrar specified in the 307 response using its Implicit Trust Anchor Database.
 If validation of this identity succeeds using the Implicit Trust Anchor Database, then the Pledge MAY accept a subsequent 307 response from this Cloud VAR Registrar.

 The Pledge MAY continue to follow a number of 307 redirects provided that each 307 redirect target Registrar identity is validated using the Implicit Trust Anchor Database.

-However, if validation of a 307 redirect target Registrar identity using the Implicit Trust Anchor Database fails, then the Pledge MUST NOT accept any further 307 responses from the Registrar.
+However, if validation of a 307 redirect target Registrar identity using the Implicit Trust Anchor Database fails, then the Pledge MUST NOT accept the 307 responses from the Registrar.
 At this point, the TLS connection that has been established is considered a Provisional TLS, as per {{BRSKI, Section 5.1}}.
 The Pledge then (re)sends a voucher-request on this connection.
 This connection is validated using the pinned data from the voucher, which is the standard BRSKI mechanism.